Best Way To Travel With Infants & Kids

 a) Theme parks on the Gold Coast in Australia, where you have authentic Aussie experiences thrown in.

 b) Legoland in Sweden, UK and Malaysia.
 (Click here for our England itinerary that includes Legoland)

-c) Tivoli gardens in Copenhagen.
+c) Tivoli Gardens in Copenhagen.
 Amusement parks don’t get cuter than this and Walt Disney is said to have taken inspiration from this park to build Disneyland

-d) Open air real-life period parks which recreate medieval eras in that country.
+d) Open-air real-life period parks which recreate medieval eras in that country.
 The best of these is Skansen in Stockholm.
 (Click here for our Scandinavia itinerary which includes Skansen and Tivoli gardens)

-2) Zoo’s: Why not treat your child to some of the best zoos in the world while you travelling.
+2) Zoo’s: Why not treat your child to some of the best zoos in the world while you traveling.
 The list of best zoos in the world includes: the San Diego Zoo, The Bronx zoo in New York, the London Zoo, the Aquatic center in Monterrey, California and the Berlin Zoo

 3) Farm Stays: What could be more fun than pony rides, feeding farm animals and playing outdoors?
 For many toddlers, that sounds like heaven.
 If your tot is one of these, head for a farm or ranch resort on your next vacation.
 Ranch resorts often feature a variety of activities in addition to pony rides, such a children’s programs, kids pools and indoor waterparks, arts and crafts, babysitting, and a variety of outdoor activities.
 Petting zoos and other outdoor attractions can also be great for little ones.
 Popular locations for farm stays include UK, USA, New Zealand and Australia.
 Click here for our UK farm stay itinerary